amundsen-io/amundsen/search/README.md

 For specific configuration related to statsd, you can configure it through [environment variable.](https://statsd.readthedocs.io/en/latest/configure.html#from-the-environment "environment variable.")

 ### [Models package](https://github.com/lyft/amundsensearchlibrary/tree/master/search_service/models "Models package")
 Models package contains many modules where each module has many Python classes in it.
 These Python classes are being used as a schema and a data holder.
-All data exchange within Amundsen Search service use classes in Models to ensure validity of itself and improve readability and mainatability.
+All data exchange within Amundsen Search service use classes in Models to ensure validity of itself and improve readability and maintainability.